nutjob-laboratories/merk/README.txt

 - Built-in [documentation](./MERK_User_Guide.pdf)!
 - Dark mode
 - Plugins
+  - All the information needed to write, develop, and export plugins can be found in the built-in documentation, the [MERK User Guide](./MERK_User_Guide.pdf).
   - Plugins are written in Python, and have access to everything that Python can do
     - If running **MERK** with the PyInstaller distribution, plugins will only have access to the libraries included with **MERK**, as well as [Python's standard library](https://docs.python.org/3/library/index.html)
   - Plugins have direct access to the [Twisted IRC client objects](https://docs.twisted.org/en/stable/api/twisted.words.protocols.irc.IRCClient.html) used by **MERK** to connect to IRC